FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 FNAME= '/home/cft/runtime/pub' or FNAME= 'pub'
 ```

-FNAME=&lt;file-symb>filename which transfers all the files referenced in the list file:
+FNAME=&lt;file-symb&gt;filename which transfers all the files referenced in the list file:

 ```
 FNAME= '@/home/cft/runtime/pub/list'
 ```

-FNAME=&lt;file-symb>mask  which transfers all the files that correspond to the mask criteria:
+FNAME=&lt;file-symb&gt;mask  which transfers all the files that correspond to the mask criteria:

 ```
 FNAME= '@/home/cft/runtime/pub/F\*'
 ```

-FNAME=&lt;file-symb>dirname which transfers all the files in dirname folder:
+FNAME=&lt;file-symb&gt;dirname which transfers all the files in dirname folder:

 ```
 FNAME= '@/home/cft/runtime/pub'